 To qualify for Social Security disability benefits, you must first have worked in jobs covered by Social Security.
 Then you must have a medical condition that meets Social Security's definition of disability.
-In general, we pay monthly cash benefits to people who are unable to work for a year or more because of a disability.
+In general, we pay monthly benefits to people who are unable to work for a year or more because of a disability.

 Benefits usually continue until you are able to work again on a regular basis.
 There are also a number of special rules, called "work incentives," that provide continued benefits and health care coverage to help you make the transition back to work.